- Posted by Marley Zeno

 The following link will prompt you to make a copy of this Google Slides template.

 Once you and your colleagues have gathered student information, you can share these slides with each other.
 Before sharing, check with your school leaders about student privacy, and configure the sharing permissions so only colleagues within your school can access the slides.
-Read more about student privacy considerations in this article by Colorín Colorado.
+Read more about student privacy considerations in this article by Colorín Colorado, or further explore this topic in their article 10 Things You Need to Learn About Your English Language Learners.